 If the Post-Only box was not checked in this example, then this order would execute in the market against the Best Ask of 101 and the order would pay the Taker fee.
 Given the Post-Only box is checked, this order will not execute and be cancelled.
 Only if the Best Ask was higher than 102 will this order be placed in the market.

 Close On Trigger is an additional order type specification that can be added to most of the above Stop and Take Profit Order types.
 It can be utilised by checking the “Close On Trigger” box.
-It is considered a “high-priority” order and if enough margin is not present to execute, it will attempt to amend down or cancel other open orders in the same symbol.
+It is considered a “high-priority” order and if enough margin is not present to execute, it will attempt to cancel other open orders in the same symbol.
 This order may only be used to reduce a position and will automatically cancel if it would increase it.
 Traders use this order type in case of market reversals.

 Close On Trigger Box Checked